 School of Design and Construction

-The four-year, pre-professional degree at WSU is not accredited by NAAB.
-This degree provides a thorough foundation in the field of architecture, as preparation for either continued education in a professional degree program or for employment in the architecture profession with a licensed architect and employment options in fields related to architecture.
+The four-year, pre-professional Bachelor of Science in Architectural Studies degree at WSU provides a thorough foundation in the field of architecture as preparation for continued education in a professional degree program; employment in the architecture profession; and employment options in fields related to architecture.

 The management of construction projects has become more complex due to the shortage of resources, specialized materials, sophisticated delivery methods and the financial and legal responsibilities encountered during the project life cycle.
 From construction management to project management and program management, the needs of the industry and the built environment are expanding at an unprecedented rate.
 At the heart of the building process is the construction professional.

 The WSU Construction Management (CM) program provides students with the tools and skills necessary to develop strong administrative, leadership and management expertise to be successful in today’s construction industry.
 Students pursuing a degree in construction management will be expected to understand a wide variety of topics that make up the built environment.
 This expertise includes understanding properties of materials and construction systems required for the construction professional.
 Concepts regarding contract administration, sustainability, risk management, estimating and scheduling are critical skills.

 Students in this program are encouraged to develop an inquisitive and inventive mind to understand management techniques, methods, and sequencing.
 It is also important that the graduate in construction management be knowledgeable in the field of business.
 Courses offered in a variety of departments are required to assure this breadth of understanding.
 The Bachelor of Science in Construction Management degree program is accredited by the American Council for Construction Education (ACCE).